 at postgraduate level: Research Methods and Writing Skills; Authorship and Authority; Editing and Textual Cultures; Abolition and Adventure: Narratives of the Atlantic World.

 Press and media

-I'm happy to be contacted with press queries about Samuel Pepys, Restoration Literature, disinformation and hoaxes, or the early history of chocolate in England.
+I'm happy to be contacted with press queries about Samuel Pepys, Restoration London, Restoration literature, or the early history of chocolate in England.

 I frequently talk and write for the general public about the Restoration or Pepys (or, indeed, about chocolate).
 Examples include pieces for BBC History Magazine, The Chalke Valley History Festival, and the Australian Broadcasting Corporation's Nightlife programme.

 Fellow of the Royal Historical Society